Table of contents

 Profit Tracking Testing with Google Tag Manager

-Add Custom profit tracking columns in Google Ads
+Add custom profit tracking columns in Google Ads

-Next, we need to add Custom columns to the Google Ads interface to optimize your campaigns for profitability.
+Next, we need to add custom columns to the Google Ads interface to optimize your campaigns for profitability.

 Use the following math operators to create the column conditions: